 When a dog must be released from the Breeding Program, both the foster and the puppy raiser can feel disappointed.
 Some of our released dogs go on to become guide dogs, dogs for special needs clients, or detection dogs.

-If a released breeder is not used in another program and is released within 12 months of the time the Foster Agreement was signed, the option to adopt is given to eligible puppy raisers, starting with the most recent raiser.
+If a released breeder is not used in another program and is released within 12 months of the time the Sitter Agreement was signed, the option to adopt is given to eligible puppy raisers, starting with the most recent raiser.
 If all eligible puppy raisers decline to adopt, the foster family that has fostered the dog for up to 6 months and is approved by Guiding Eyes will be given the option to pay the current adoption fee and adopt the dog.
 If the foster family has fostered the dog for 6 to 12 months, and is approved by Guiding Eyes, there will be no adoption fee.

 If a released breeder is not used as a guide or detection dog, and eligible raisers and/or fosters decline to adopt, the dog will be placed through the Guiding Eyes Public Adoption Program.